redhat-cip/dci-openshift-agent/docs/gitops-ztp.md

 * The private key to the SSH private key enabled in the Git repository.

-* Credentials to log into the spoke cluster node BMC consoles.
+* The Git repository must provide credentials to log into the spoke cluster node BMC consoles.

-* A pull secret file.
+* Also provide a pull secret file for the Spoke cluster.
+You can use the pull secret extracted from the Hub cluster for this purpose.

 ### Configuration for the ZTP Spoke Cluster